yummy2108/FER-global-local-network/README.md

 Oulu : https://www.oulu.fi/cmvs/node/41316

 ## Preprocess datasets
-The main codes are in 'Data_preprocess' directory.
+The main code is in 'Data_preprocess' directory.
 1. We use Dlib tools to detect landmarks and extract the eyes, nose, mouth regions.
 Download the dat file from
 http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2